francescoganassin/FaustDSP-synths/README.md

 # dsp
-A few dsp Faust files, just for test
+A selection of synth coded with Faust DSP